 In these situations, ADS competencies can often be derived by applying traffic laws of the country where the ADS is intended to operate, as well as by applying general safe driving principles for situations not addressed adequately by current traffic laws for human drivers.
 Examples of such competencies may include adherence to legal requirements to maintain a safe distance from vehicles ahead, provide pedestrians the right of way, obey traffic signs and signals, etc. Of course, some nominal competencies (e.g., safe merging, safely proceeding around road hazards) may not be explicitly articulated or mandated by traffic laws.
 In some instances, traffic laws may provide wide discretion for the driver to determine the safest response to a particular situation (for example, how to respond to adverse weather conditions).
 As such not all traffic laws are stated with sufficient specificity to provide a clear basis for defining a competency.

-Therefore, an approach to codify rules of the road to provide additional specificity was developed (see Appendix 1. below).
+Therefore, an example approach to codify rules of the road to provide additional specificity is introduced in paragraph 2.5.2. below.
 Additionally, application of models involving safe driving behaviour may be needed in addition to reference to codified rules of the road in developing behavioural competencies for nominal driving situations.

 Table 3 provides an example of competencies and scenario mapping for nominal situations.